leftidev/cpp-Gravity-Gizmo/README.md

 Project:
 ---------
-- Sidescrolling puzzle platformer, where quick reactions are a must
+- Sidescrolling platformer, where quick reactions are a must
 - Graphics created in Paint.net
 - Uses GEngine from cpp-GEngine
 - Uses the project from cpp-GEngine/platformer-demo as the basic template